 Shop the Men’s Department

-Though Goldberg has many of fashion’s favorite designers on speed dial, she heads straight to the men’s department for button-downs.
-(J. Crew and Theory are her current go-tos.)
+Though Goldberg has many of fashion’s favorite designers on speed dial, she often heads straight to the men’s department for button-downs.
+(J. Crew and Theory are go-tos.)
 “Men's button-downs allow for more freedom in the shape, whereas ones made for women often try to emulate the female body, which defeats the purpose of why a button-down is great,” says Goldberg, who prefers a broader, classic fit, free of bells and whistles.
 She even bristles at pockets: “They’re my own personal pet peeve,” she says with a laugh.

 Choose a Cotton Fabric